Xiphe/github-sync-labels-milestones/README.md

   - #### `milestones`

-    _optional_ Array of milestones that should be synchronized
+    Array of milestones that should be synchronized

   - #### `labels`